prantaneel/mjolnir_prod/README.md

 # Mjolnir
 Mjolnir is a simple, lightweight programming language.
 It follows **ENBF grammar** and the interpreter is completely written in javascript.
 Although its easy to read, its a strongly typed language and supports inline functions as well as recursion blocks.

+### IMPORTANT!!
+- No support for boolean has been added.
+Boolean is internally converted to **number**.
+- Due to small stack size, limited number of recursive calls can be made.

 ## Grammar
 ```
 1. [] => optional 0/1